 The first batch of primary one pupils for the programme were enrolled nation-wide in the 2000/2001 academic session.
-Since then what concrete and played or undertaken to facilitate UBE implementation?
+Since then what concrete role have women played or undertaken to facilitate UBE implementation?
 There are diverse actions that these women associations or organizations can take to boost the UBE programme.

-Intervention Areas and strategies for UBE implementation
+Intervention Areas and Strategies for UBE Implementation

-Stakeholder participation is critical to the achievement of the UBE programme and it is partly why the UBE Mission statement highlights it and concludes that Education for All becomes the Responsibility for All.
-Among Civil society organizations are the numerous and widespread women organizations, most of which are members of the National Council of Women Societies (NCWS), their umbrella organization.
+Stakeholder participation is critical to the achievement of the UBE programme and it is partly why the UBE Mission Statement highlights it and concludes that Education For All becomes the Responsibility for All.
+Among Civil Society Organizations are the numerous and widespread women organizations, most of which are members of the National Council of Women Societies (NCWS), their umbrella organization.
 NCWS therefore, is a formidable and critical focal machinery that can and should work in Concert with UBEC.
-In fact, section 7 of the UBE Act, 2004 and other related matters provides for a representative of women's group or societies on the Board of members of UBEC (UBEC, 2004).
+In fact, section 7 of the UBE Act, 2004 and Other Related Matters provides for a representative of women's group or societies on the Board of members of UBEC (UBEC, 2004).
 Furthermore, the department of Social Mobilisation of UBEC has the following mandate among others;